quicwg/wg-materials/interim-17-10/minutes.md

 Mike B. notes that he is not "fired up", but there are multiple congestion controllers that are delay based, and timestamps are useful, even though the current floating point format is not great.

-Lars notes that the proposal is to remove the current timestamp format, and to ask those who want timestamps to propose something.
+Lars: the proposal is to remove the current timestamp format, and to ask those who want timestamps to propose something.

 Jeff: if anything you have is connected to connection, will you need to renegotiate if you move the connection to a different network.

 Lars: not for timestamps, since it is internal to QUIC; ECN needs to be negotiated at the IP level negotiation as well, so it is trickier.